 Exceptional Volunteers Are Key to Natural Areas

-This news was released 187 days ago and may contain inaccurate information.
+This press release was posted 1,314 days ago and may contain inaccurate information.

 Many people like to relax, exercise or spend time with friends in their spare time.
 There are some exceptional community members who instead choose to live their passion by working for what they care about, and working hard!
 Volunteers at the City of Fort Collins Natural Areas Department dedicate their time and talents to education, conservation and excellent customer service.
 Their energy shows in the statistics- in 2013, 1,633 volunteers donated over 10,000 hours.
 That’s the equivalent of five full time employees, a value of $238,181!